-Infrastructure Support Agent (MISA) The Municipal is a national government component constituted in terms of Section 7(2) Schedule 3 of the Public Service Act of 1994 the Minister for Cooperative Governance amended), accountable to and Traditional This integral of the Department of Cooperative initiative is an part Governance's towards improving municipal infrastructure maintenance program me provisioning and for accelerated service delivery, in line with the objectives of the Back to Basics Strategy.
+The Municipal Infrastructure Support Agent (MISA) is a national government component constituted in terms of Section 7(2) Schedule 3 of the Public Service Act of 1994 (as amended). accountable to the Minister for Cooperative Governance and Traditional Affairs.
+This initiative integral part of the Department of Cooperative Governance's is an municipal infrastructure provisioning program towards improving and maintenance for me accelerated service delivery, in line with the objectives of the Back to Basics Strategy.
 According to the Proclamation Notice, MISA is mandated to: